lekoala/kaly/docs/runtime.md

 ## Consequences

+Middleware objects resolved from the container are application-scoped.
+They may be reused by sequential or concurrent requests and must be safe to
+re-enter: request-specific state belongs in local variables, the PSR-7 messages or `HttpContext` — never in a middleware property.
+Shared mutable state is application state and is legitimate (a metrics counter, a shared rate limiter); per-request state in a property (a current user) is a bug.

-Middlewares must be stateless: anything a request establishes goes in the context, never in a middleware property. `WorkerTest` locks the sequential contract (one cycle finishes, the next starts clean); `ConcurrentRequestTest` locks the concurrent one (two interleaved cycles on one booted app, each keeps its route, locale, cookies, session, middleware trace and response).
+`WorkerTest` locks the sequential contract (one cycle finishes, the next starts clean); `ConcurrentRequestTest` locks the concurrent one (two interleaved cycles on one booted app, each keeps its route, locale, cookies, session, middleware trace and response — through the same shared middleware instance).

 ## Cookies